UniboDIFABiophysics/programmingCourseDIFA/Lesson_10_object_oriented_programming_sklearn.md

 When we want to do object oriented programming, we usually start by creating a new class.

-This is done using the `class` reverved keyword, in a similar fashion to how we can define a function using `def`.
+This is done using the `class` reserved keyword, in a similar fashion to how we can define a function using `def`.

 ```python
 class MyclassName: